dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/opt_example_kerberos_map.rst

     :end-before: end_standard_steps

 In this example, a function in Ocean software handles both steps.
-Our task is mainly to select the sampler used to solve the problem.
+Our task is mainly to select the :term:`sampler` used to solve the problem.

 Formulate the Problem
 =====================

-This example uses the `NetworkX <https://networkx.org>`_ :func:`~networkx.readwrite.adjlist.read_adjlist` function to read a text file, ``usa.adj``, containing the states of the USA and their adjacencies (states with a shared border) into a graph.
+This example uses the :std:doc:`NetworkX <networkx:index>`
+:func:`~networkx.readwrite.adjlist.read_adjlist` function to read a text file, ``usa.adj``, containing the states of the USA and their adjacencies (states with a shared border) into a graph.
 The original map information was found on